kpwhri/mml_utils/examples/phenorm/README.md

     mml-sas-to-txt corpus.sas7bdat --id-col note_id --text-col note_text [--n-dir 4] [--outdir OUTDIR]

-* `--n-dir INTEGER`: create `INTEGER` number of folders/filelists; this will allow for easy parallelization when using MetaMapLite (but added complications when using MetaMap)
+* `--n-dir INTEGER`: create `INTEGER` number of folders/filelists; this will allow for easy parallelization when using MetaMapLite (but added complications when using MetaMap -- so just keep default `--n-dir 1` if running MetaMap)
 * For CSV files, use `mml-csv-to-txt`.
 * For a database table, use `mml-sql-to-txt`.
 * `--outdir PATH`: location to place 'output' (see below); defaults to current directory